lee-barber/ruby-blog/README.md

 # ruby-blog
 Gems Used:

+We needed the sinatra gem in order to interact with the sqlite3 database.

-We added the sqlite3 gem because the rake tasks deal with an SQL database using the ActiveRecord ORM
+We added the sqlite3 gem because the rake tasks deal with an SQL database using the ActiveRecord ORM.

 We added the sinatra-activerecord gem because it helps with extending sinatra with activerecord helpers.